statdle/statdle.github.io/README.md

-Find the Country State using Statistics!
+Find the Nation State using Statistics!

 A React project following the legacy of webapps wordleifying sporcle quizzes.